 Q: Does forgiveness mean forgetting what happened?

 A: No, forgiveness does not mean forgetting the offense or condoning the behavior.
-It means releasing the resentment and anger associated with the event and choosing to move forward without being consumed by bitterness.
-Forgiveness is about freeing yourself from the emotional burden of the past, not erasing the memory of it.
+Because of that, it means releasing the resentment and anger associated with the event and choosing to move forward without being consumed by bitterness.
+Forgiveness is about freeing yourself from the emotional burden of the past, not erasing the memory of it Surprisingly effective..

 Q: Is it possible to forgive someone who is not sorry?